Person-Centred Care: What it means and why it matters

 What does this mean for healthcare practitioners

-The approach to person-centred care requires healthcare professionals to examine, identify, communicate and challenge the traditional views which you and your organisation may share.
-It means that all healthcare practitioners need to become more aware of their attitudes, ways of communicating and behaviours at every interaction with a person, whether it is a clinical procedure or discussion.
-It may involve changing the current processes, but the overall quality of care will be improved.
+The approach to person-centred care requires healthcare professionals to examine, identify, communicate and challenge traditional views.
+It means that all healthcare practitioners need to become more aware of their attitudes, ways of communicating and behaviours at every interaction with an individual, whether it is a clinical procedure or discussion.
+This may involve changing current processes, but the overall quality of care will be improved.

 RELATED CONTENT